Los Angeles Stalking Attorney

 The crime of stalking is governed by California Penal Code section 646.9. in order to be convicted of stalking the prosecution must prove beyond any reasonable doubt that you willfully and repeatedly harassed or followed another person; that you made a verbal threat either spoken, in writing, or electronically and you did so with the intent to place immediate fear on the person regarding safety.

 Stalking generally has no legitimate purpose.
-The harassment is done for the purpose annoying, tormenting, and terrorizing a person.
+The harassment is done for the purpose of annoying, tormenting, and terrorizing a person.
 The threat is done to place the person in reasonable fear and the threat although can be made directly, can also be implied by a pattern of behavior and a combination of statements.
 Some examples are: planning a “run into” someone; several phone calls, texts, emails, letters; sending unwanted gifts; knowing way too much about a person by gathering huge amounts of information.

 Penalties Associated With Stalking